 *The expression ‘to get your goat’ has its origins in horse racing.
 Race horses are very high-strung animals.
 Goats are often used as companion animals, to keep a horse calm.
 Someone wanting to fix a race would slip into the barn the night before the race, steal the goat, and then an upset, distracted horse would run a bad race.
 Hence, if you are upset and not at your best, it is said that ‘someone has gotten your goat.’

-Nick age 5 with our next door neighbors in Northern California.
+Nick age 5 with our next door neighbor goats in Northern California.